nolwenn-k/nolwenn-k/README.md

 - 👀 I’m interested in technical communication
 - 🌱 I’m currently learning how to use GiT
 - 💞️ I’m looking to collaborate on tech doc projects
-- 📫 How to reach me - contact me through twitter @nkerzreho

 <!---
 nolwenn-k/nolwenn-k is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.